IngeborgArdoe/training/discovery/finalization.md

 #### Bookmarks

-1. Open the first analysis where there is a dropdown-tile Selections.
+1. Open the first analysis where there is a Selections-tile.
 2. Make some selections.
 3. In the Ribbon under Bookmarks click Add.
 Give the bookmark a name and save.
 4. Reset the selection or make additional selections.